 Although taking time off is important, what happens when you come back to work?
 Very often we jump right back into the same approach we’ve always taken, and go right back into feeling burnt out and stressed.

-Michelle Wax, founder of American Happiness Project and producer of the documentary American Happiness, visited all 50 states to learn how people achieve internal happiness regardless of external circumstance.
-On her journey, one theme she came across was that individuals who are feeling fulfilled and happy at work (and across all areas of life) prioritize time throughout the workday to create self awareness, mindfulness, and intention, helping to prevent burn out much more than just taking a couple of days off will.
+Michelle Wax, the founder of American Happiness Project and producer of the documentary American Happiness, visited all 50 states to learn how people achieve internal happiness regardless of external circumstances.
+On her journey, one theme she came across was that individuals who are feeling fulfilled and happy at work (and across all areas of life) prioritize time throughout the workday to create self-awareness, mindfulness, and intention, helping to prevent burnout much more than just taking a couple of days off will.

 Here are a few quick ways you can begin to elevate workplace burnout:

 Audit Your Current Burn Out State

 Self-awareness of where you’re at currently is necessary to improve and/or change.
 Consider taking an audit of your daily workflow/routine to understand what’s contributing to your current level of burnout.
 A simple way to do this is to draw a line down the center of a piece of paper.
 On one side, write down what’s contributing to your feelings of fatigue, stress, etc. On the other, write down what’s alleviating your feelings of fatigue, stress, and any other negative emotion.
 Then, start to think about how you can limit time/set boundaries with what’s contributing.
 And how you can incorporate more of what’s alleviating it.